Robustness Among Multiwinner Voting Rules: Complexity of Computing the Robustness Radius

+and that, indeed, this will be the lowest possible dissatisfaction score (prior to performing swaps).
+To simplify our construction, we use a number of dummy candidates and we adopt the following convention: Whenever we put some dummy candidate among the top~$\dissat$ positions in a vote, we put this candidate beyond position $\dissat$ in all other votes (on its own, this is not enough to guarantee that no dummy candidate belongs to a winning committee, but we will later show that this indeed is the case).
+As a consequence, for $n$ voters we need at most $O(n\dissat)$ dummy candidates.
+Since we will form only polynomially many voters, we will also need only polynomially many dummy candidates.

-\textbf{Voter groups.}\quad In the following, we describe the voters of our election in four groups, each playing a specific role in the construction.
-We briefly mention the respective roles and formally prove them later. \begin{description} \item[Special candidates group.]
-This group consists of $h+3$~copies of the vote ``$z_0 \succ \dummies \succ \dots$'' and ensures that one must include candidate~$z_0$ in the committee. \item[Safe committee group.]
-For each color~$i \in [h]$ we add $(s-1)\cdot s/2+ 6d$~copies of the vote ``$x_i \succ z_2 \succ \dummies \succ \dots$''.
-This group is essential to ensure that the safe winning committee~$\{z_0,z_1,x_1,\dots,x_h\}$ is indeed among the winning committees. \item[Vertex selection group.]
-For each color~$i \in [h]$ we add the following $s$~votes where each vertex appears exactly once in each of the first $s$~positions.
-Technically, we start with the following votes
+\textbf{Voters.}\quad In the following, we describe the voters of our election in four groups, each playing a specific role in the construction.
+We briefly mention the voters' respective roles and formally prove them later.
+Whenever we put the symbol $\dummies$ in a preference order, we mean listing $\Delta$ ``fresh'' dummy candidates (i.e.,\,ones that are not ranked among the top $\dissat$ positions by the other voters), followed by all the remaining candidates in some arbitrary order.

+\begin{description} \item[Special Candidate Voters.]
+This group consists of $h+3$~voters with preference orders of the form $z_0 \succ \dummies$.
+These voters ensure that every winning committee includes candidate~$z_0$. \item[Safe Committee Voters.]
+For each color~$i \in [h]$, we form $(s+1)\cdot s/2+ 6d$~ voters with preference order $x_i \succ z_2 \succ \dummies$.
+These voters ensure that the safe committee~$\{z_0,z_1,x_1,\dots,x_h\}$ is indeed winning. \item[Vertex Selection Voters.]
+For each color~$i \in [h]$, we form $s$ voters, where each vertex candidate of color $i$ appears exactly once on each of the first $s$ positions, candidate $z_1$ is ranked on the $(s+1)$-th position, and all other top~$\dissat$ positions are taken by the dummy candidates.
+Formally, we form these voters as follows.
+We start with $s$ voters with preference orders: